 Let your “inner teacher” bloom!
 You’ll be provided classroom materials and curricula to guide your lessons with students ages 8-16 at three local English schools.
 And, most often, you’ll be “team teaching” with another volunteer.
-Volunteering teens and families enjoy summer “language camps,” a lovely 15-minute walk from the hotel passing through vineyards and olive groves.
+Volunteering teens and families enjoy English language summer school, a lovely 15-minute walk from the hotel passing through vineyards and olive groves.
 The school complex has air conditioned classrooms, a large playground and basketball court for fun and challenging service opportunities to work with students on English pronunciation and usage.
 You can also teach adults at the Union of Woman Association of Heraklion in the spring and fall.

 “Global Volunteers are priceless….It is not just the work they do within the community; it is also the broader impact they have on our children, teaching them that they too can become volunteers within our community”